Find Trade Colleges

 30% Freshmen Loans

-There are 1,630 full-time undergraduates at LSC, and 4,762 students altogether.
+The total student population at Lake Superior College is 4,762, which includes 1,630 full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

 Roughly 30% of students at LSC take out loans to pay for college.
-The typical student loan amount is $7,189 a year.
-LSC has a 1.6% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The average amount of student loans is $7,189 a year.
+The school reports a student loan default rate of 1.6% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $37,882 during the early-career years.